Skip to Content

 Yellow Naga Ghost Pepper

 Another brightly colored ghost pepper variety, the yellow naga pepper is a beaut.
-We had great luck with these plants, with peppers ripening as early as mid-July!
+We had great luck with these plants, with peppers ripening as early as mid-July (super early for ghost peppers)!

 Add a splash of yellow to your garden with these ghost peppers.
 You’ll have no trouble knowing when to pick these.